mattpe/wbma/docs/w1-http.md

      * fetch is used in the course material
      * prevent fetch from looping by using effect-hook.
      * Use 'hooks.js' from [this article](https://medium.com/@cwlsn/how-to-fetch-data-with-react-hooks-in-a-minute-e0f9a15a44d6) as an example
-        * create 'hooks' folder to project root and save 'hooks.js' there
+        * create 'hooks' folder to project root and save 'hooks.js' as 'APIHooks.js' there
         * convert functions to arrow functions.
         * In _List.js_ First log the loaded data using `console.log()`
            * [Debugging JavaScript](https://docs.expo.io/versions/v34.0.0/workflow/debugging/#debugging-javascript)